ahrenstein/Chef-ubuntu-tuneup/README.md

 1. v0.2.8
   1. Remove apparmor from Ubuntu systems
   2. Testing against Ubuntu 15.04 has been added
+  3. The bash PS1 is now an environment variable
 2. v0.2.7
   1. Added dependency on yum-epel from Supermarket for installing git, atop, and bmon from EPEL repo on rhel-based systems
   1. Removed line cookbook version requirement